 These devotionals throughout the Bible geared specifically toward women are so diverse!
 Lots to choose from.

-This beautifully designed unique bible that uses the Christian Standard Version and accompanies it with verse highlights and historical information, as well as diagrams and timelines.
+This beautifully designed unique bible uses the Christian Standard Version and accompanies it with verse highlights and historical information, as well as diagrams and timelines.

 Keep studying, friends!